William J. Casey: Return to private work

 Casey returned to private law practice in 1976.
 With Antony Fisher, he co-founded the Manhattan Institute in 1978.
 Casey represented 117 clients from 1976 to 1981.
 Among Casey's clients were the governments of Indonesia and South Korea, which were then military dictatorships.
 Casey would fail to disclose his legal clients and finances from the 1970s to the U.S. Senate during his confirmation hearings to become Director of Central Intelligence.

+Casey was on the Board of Directors of the Committee on the Present Danger.

 Reagan campaign and transition

 As campaign manager of Ronald Reagan's successful presidential campaign in 1980, Casey helped to broker Reagan's unlikely alliance with vice presidential nominee George H. W. Bush.

 Shortly before the final presidential debate on October 28, 1980, the Reagan campaign acquired President Jimmy Carter's briefing papers, classified top secret, that Carter used in preparation for the debate.
 The importance of these documents is still subject to debate, but the leak of campaign papers was not divulged to the public until late June 1983.
 James Baker has claimed that he had received the briefing book from Casey, who vehemently denied this before his death.

 According to Ben Barnes, Casey met with Barnes and former Texas Governor John Connally in September 1980 to discuss Connally's trip to the Middle East.
 During the trip, Connally asked Arab leaders to convey to the Iranian government that Iran should wait to release American hostages until after the election of 1980 was concluded.
-Barnes claimed that Casey discussed with Connally if the Iranians "were going to hold the hostages," possibly corroborating the October Surprise theory.
+Barnes claimed that Casey discussed with Connally if the Iranians "were going to hold the hostages", possibly corroborating the October Surprise theory.
 The hostages were released minutes after Reagan was inaugurated as president.

 Casey then served on the transition team following the election.